Frequently Asked Questions

 Can I just buy ballet shoes from Temu or Kmart?

 Our students are expected to wear the correct dance and ballet shoes as specified by Dance Dynamix.
-Please refrain from buying shoes from convenient stores—they affect your child’s intrinsic foot muscle development for dance and their ability to articulate properly through the foot.
+Please refrain from buying shoes from convenient stores.
+They affect your child’s intrinsic foot muscle development for dance and their ability to articulate properly through the foot.
 The teacher needs to be able to see if a student is pointing and shaping their foot correctly, preventing bad habits like sickling or scrunching toes.
 An ill-fitting or overly large shoe prevents the teacher from seeing the metatarsal arch and alignment.
 We want to ensure the development of strength, correct alignment and awareness of the joints to prevent injuries.

 What if my child doesn’t want to listen to the teacher ?